Foozie3Moons/rails-portfolio/README.md

 I encourage anyone to get inspiration for their own portfolio using this repo.
 If you do end up using a large part of my code, please make sure that you give me a nod in your readme.

-#Thank You
+# Acknowledgements
-Mike Bostock for the beautiful looking [D3 background](https://bl.ocks.org/mbostock/5249328)
+Thank you Mike Bostock for the beautiful looking [D3 visualization](https://bl.ocks.org/mbostock/5249328)